aXon/openhab2/openhab2-conf.md

 MQTT and openHAB binding
 ------

-openHAB does not itself provide a broker for MQTT messages thus another software package can be installed through openhabian-config: mosquitto, which is found within Additional Components.
+openHAB did not itself provide a broker for MQTT messages thus another software package was installed through openhabian-config: mosquitto, which is found within Additional Components.

 During the installation, one can add user/pass settings for the service, or leave it unsecured.
 By default, the service will listen to port 1883 (TCP).
 The seetings for the service can be found in /etc/mosquitto and amended in the conf.d directory.
 Once can test the connection to the broker and see if it is working with following commands to subscribe and post to a specific topic in two terminals.